 You might not know it, but FAQ pages are one of the most visited pages on your advisor website.
-If a prospect is interested, then this is a quick way for them to be able to find out more about your firm and have their questions answered quickly.
-It’s a great way to direct leads to other pages on your site to dig deeper and learn more about your firm, as well.
-Also, if you can answer a question online without a prospect having to call in, then that saves time for both you and your potential client.
+If a prospect is interested, then this is a quick way for them to find out more about your firm and have their questions answered.
+It’s also a great way to direct leads to other pages on your site to dig deeper and learn more about your firm.
+And if you can answer a question online without a prospect having to call in, then that saves time for both you and your potential client.
 Score!

-As an independent, fee-only investment advisory firm, Fortress Planning Group, specializes in serving successful family stewards.
-Their FAQ page is very extensive and when you scroll down, you get many pressing questions answered before you even have to reach out!
-It’s a great way for them to show that they are leaders in the industry and answer any pressing questions before a client gets started with them!
+For example, as an independent, fee-only investment advisory firm, Fortress Planning Group, specializes in serving successful family stewards.
+Their FAQ page is extensive – showing they are leaders in the industry and can answer pressing questions before a client gets started!

 While it can be hard to brag about yourself, showcasing your firm for its accomplishments, whether it’s some attention in the media or a recent award is a great way to show your successes and grow your client base!

 Just do your best to highlight what it is about the firm that makes you stand out from the rest, advisory firms are a dime a dozen, so utilize what you have and prove why you’re better than the competition!

 4. Does Your Website Have a Clear Call to Action?